Dancing with the Stars (American TV series) season 24: Couples

-The full list of celebrities and pros was announced on Good Morning America on March 1, 2017.
+The full cast was announced on Good Morning America on March 1, 2017.

 Hosts and judges

-Tom Bergeron and Erin Andrews returned as hosts, and Carrie Ann Inaba, Len Goodman, Julianne Hough, and Bruno Tonioli returned as judges.
-On April 24, former contestant Nick Carter joined the panel as a guest judge, filling in for Hough who was on tour.
+Tom Bergeron and Erin Andrews returned as hosts, while Carrie Ann Inaba, Len Goodman, Julianne Hough, and Bruno Tonioli returned as judges.
+On April 24, former contestant Nick Carter joined the panel as a guest judge, filling in for Hough.
 On May 1, choreographer Mandy Moore also filled in for Hough as a guest judge.

 Dance troupe

-Season 24 troupe consisted of returning pros Hayley Erbert, Britt Stewart, Brittany Cherry and Alan Bersten, and new pros Artur Adamski and Brandon Armstrong.
+The troupe consisted of returning pros Alan Bersten, Brittany Cherry, Hayley Erbert, Britt Stewart, and new pros Artur Adamski and Brandon Armstrong.